-- In FY 2017, the United States provided over $235 million in combined Department of State and Department of Defense (DoD) security assistance.
-This includes $121 million in Foreign Military Financing and $2.75 million in International Military Education and Training (IMET) and $112 million in DoD-authorized funding.
+In FY 2019, the United States provided $218 million in combined Department of State and Department of Defense (DoD) military grant assistance.
+This includes $105 million in Foreign Military Financing, $3 million in International Military Education and Training (IMET), and $110 million in DoD-authorized funding.

-- To mitigate the risk of unauthorized transfer or use of U.S. technology and equipment, the United States conducts end-use monitoring (EUM) of its security assistance programs around the world, including in Lebanon.
-EUM is used to verify the end-use, accountability, and security of defense articles, services, and training provided under Foreign Military Sales and other grant-based assistance programs, from delivery through use to their eventual disposal.
-In Lebanon, the LAF continues to successfully coordinate with the U.S. government to ensure compliance with all its security requirements and remains a valued partner in the fight against ISIS and other violent extremists.
+With Lebanon, as with other allies and partners around the world, the United States conducts end-use monitoring (EUM) to mitigate the risk of unauthorized transfer or use of U.S. technology and equipment.
+EUM is used to verify the end-use, accountability, and security of defense articles, services, and training provided under grant-based assistance and FMS sales programs, from delivery through their use and eventual disposal.
+The LAF continues to comply fully with all of its EUM reporting and security requirements.

 The United States is the largest donor to conventional weapons destruction (CWD) programs in Lebanon, providing more than $20 million since 2014 to enable the clearance of landmines and other explosive remnants of war across the country, including explosive hazards laid by ISIS and other violent extremist groups in northeast Lebanon.
 This support continues to play a vital role enabling economic development activity in previously inaccessible land and increasing civilian security.
 CWD assistance also bolsters the LAF’s capacity to manage munitions, preventing diversion while maximizing the LAF’s battlefield readiness and combat effectiveness.